dotnet/docs-maui/docs/xaml/fundamentals/markup-extensions.md

         FontSize="{StaticResource fontSize}" />
 ```

-For resources of type `Color`, you can use the same string representations that you use when directly assigning attributes of these types.
+For resources of type <xref:Microsoft.Maui.Graphics.Color>, you can use the same string representations that you use when directly assigning attributes of these types.
 Type converters included in .NET MAUI are invoked when the resource is created.
 It's also possible to use the `OnPlatform` class within the resource dictionary to define different values for the platforms.
 The following example uses this class for setting different text colors:

 ```xaml
 <OnPlatform x:Key="textColor"